apienk/minetest-mod-wardrobe/README.txt

 * Auto-detection of player mesh name (thank you indriApollo).
 * Removed warning caused by access of uninitialized global variale (even though it was just a check for nil).

+Version 1.2

+* Released 2017-11-25
+* Added skin previews
+* New formspec
+* Disabled craft (part of MinetestEDU modpack, teachers should be able to use the wardrobe as a reward for students)